-Concentration: Epistemic Media
+Concentration Epistemic Media

-- Experimental artistic approaches or the development of methods
+- experimental artistic approaches or novel methodologies;

-- Interactions with other disciplines and work at the interface between art and science
+- interactions with other disciplines and work at the interface between art and science;

-- Art as an epistemic endeavor
+- art as epistemic endeavor.

 Concentration: Transmedia Forms

-- Performative elements of audio and visual composition (e.g. video, VR/AR, gaming, installation, public art, turntableism);
+- performative elements of audio and visual composition (e.g. video, VR/AR, gaming, installation, public art, turntableism);

-- Composition, improvisation and experimentation in various (electronic/electroacoustic) performance practices;
+- composition, improvisation, and experimentation in various (electronic/electroacoustic) performance practices;

-- Narration, storytelling and dramaturgy (e.g. text, fanzine, radio, podcast, sound design, performance).
+- narration, storytelling, and dramaturgy (e.g. text, fanzine, radio, podcast, sound design, performance).

-Transmediality here means the opportunity to enter into a conversation about society, space and time through interaction and immersion.
+Transmediality here means the opportunity to enter into a conversation about society, space, and time through interaction and immersion.
 It means sounding out the established limitations and questioning the concatenations of forms of knowledge in music and art.
 And it means transgressing norms to open up new avenues of process-based exchange.